geseib/awsgwlbworkshop/website/content/Lab2-internettoVPC/70-deployGWLBe/72-VPC Routing.md

 ## Modify VPC1 Routing

 We will now have traffic route though out new GWLB Endpoints in **VPC1** to connect to our **Endpoint Service** we just created.
-In order to have Availability Zone independce, we need to make sure traffic destined for Public Subnet in AZ1 use the GWLB Endpoint in AZ1.
-This provides workloads  Availability Zone redunandy in a subnet of each Availability Zone we have subnets for this VPC.
+In order to have Availability Zone independence, we need to make sure traffic destined for Public Subnet in AZ1 use the GWLB Endpoint in AZ1.
+This provides workloads  Availability Zone redundancy in a subnet of each Availability Zone we have subnets for this VPC.
 _Remember the VPC Endpoints are created in the VPC that will send traffic to the appliances.
 In this case firewalls_.

 ![Endpoint Service](/images/lab2-vpc1-routes-diagram.png)

 Two things to note:
 - A new route table will be **Edge Associated** to the **IGW**.
 For the CIDR of each **Public** subnet, we have a route entry pointing to a GWLB Endpoint in the same AZ.
-- Each **Public** Subnet has a route table that points the default route (0.0.0.0/0) to a GWLB Endpoint in the same AZ). _normally public subnets point their defualt routes to the IGW_.
+- Each **Public** Subnet has a route table that points the default route (0.0.0.0/0) to a GWLB Endpoint in the same AZ). _normally public subnets point their default routes to the IGW_.

 ### Step-by-step